softman123g/SMToast/README.md

 # SMToast
 A simple Toast notification, like Android Toast.
-Used Swift.